• Skip to main content

 If you get feedback, act on it

 The live reviews came to The Face so frequently that I wrote a template letter explaining why we didn’t use reviews.
-I also outlined the kind of stories we were always looking for from new writers.
+I also outlined the kind of stories we were always looking for, from new writers.
 It was astonishing how often the same people responded by sending in… yet more live reviews.

 Pitch to the right person

 Again, this should be obvious.
 Do some research.
 What section of the paper/magazine/show is a good fit for your work, or the story you’re pitching?
-Check social media or call up and find out who edits that section, and send your pitch to them.
-Vague ideas with requests to ‘please forward this to the right person if it’s not for you’?
-They’re deleted or go straight into the bin.
+Check social media, the publication’s masthead or call up and find out who edits that section, and send your pitch to them.

 Build relationships